top of page

 FAQs

-1. Is barrel chest painful?
+1. Is a barrel chest painful?

-2. Is barrel chest dangerous?
+2. Is a barrel chest dangerous?

-3. Does barrel chest cause breathing problems?
+3. Does a barrel chest cause breathing problems?

 5. Is barrel chest permanent?